WHAT WE DO:

 - Provide arts education programming to Nunavut children and youth

-- Provide for the training in the technical fields of the performing arts (lighting, sound, recording, filming, stagecraft, wardrobe and makeup design etc.)
+- Provide training in the technical fields of the performing arts (lighting, sound, recording, filming, stagecraft, wardrobe and makeup design etc.)

 - Broadcast live performances throughout Nunavut, the Arctic, Canada and the world